cjhosken/NCCARenderFarmTools/README.md

 For Windows run `. "./standalone/NCCARenderFarm/launch.ps1"` to run the standalone application.

 ## Current TODOs
-1. Drag and drop from local files
+1. Fix the renderfarm server
-2. Fix the renderfarm server
+2. update Qb for Python 3.11

 ## TODOs
-3. Polish the code and check for bugs
+3. Polish the code and check for bugs (reduce hanging)
 4. First release
 5. Implement into the machines
 6. Public Announcements